 You can turn decorating a small bathroom into an ordeal, but with the right ideas, even the smallest space can be turned into a stylish and functional haven.
 You can try anything from a small en-suite to a mini toilet to a warm guest bathroom design.
 Good interior design choices can achieve anything.
-In this tutorial, we will be covering functional and creative small bathroom decor ideas that will maximize space, bring style, and enhance functionality.
-From intelligent bathroom storage solutions to chic décor, these tips will help you maximize your small bathroom design.
+In this tutorial, we will be covering functional and creative small bathroom decor ideas that will maximise space, bring style, and enhance functionality.
+From intelligent bathroom storage solutions to chic décor, these tips will help you maximise your small bathroom design.

 Introduction: Small Bathroom Decor Ideas Worth Trying in 2025